 The Pandemic-Era Body Image Experience

-Maxine Goynes, the founder of MG Method, tells rē•spin that her clients have opened up about the pandemic affecting the way they feel in their skin.
+Maxine Goynes, the founder of MG Method, tells rē•spin that her clients have opened up about the pandemic affecting how they feel in their skin.
 “Immediately, there was an honest shift and necessary acknowledgment regarding how we felt within our bodies,” she says. “[Clients have shared things like]: ‘I’m noticing I’m more anxious.’; ‘My hips feel tight.’; ‘My lower back is bothering me.’; ‘I haven’t been sleeping well.’; ‘I feel like I have gained a little weight.'”
 But the fact is, as the environment changed and behaviors followed suit, bodies naturally reflected those changes.
 “Understandably, any form of trauma can and will manifest in the body,” Goynes says.

 Physical Steps to Combat Negative Body Image

 Remember, this is a process, and practice makes perfect; be patient with yourself.
-To get started, Goynes recommends connecting and attuning to the ways you feel and think and then fine-tuning your lifestyle and self-care practices.
+To get started, Goynes recommends connecting and attuning to how you feel and think and then fine-tuning your lifestyle and self-care practices.
 Finally, she encourages you to ask yourself, “What healthy habits for mind, body, and spirit can I pick up… to tackle these body [image] issues?”

 “Whenever we are in uncertain terrain, our brains and bodies require us to lean into areas that we can be certain of to create safety,” she explains.
 “What helps us with our challenges is to rē-define our metrics for success.
 [So], instead of focusing on our body image, we [can] pour our energy into those rituals that help us feel great within our bodies.”
-Essentially, focus on what you can control; not what you cannot; focus on what you want, not on what you don’t want.
+Essentially, focus on what you can control, not what you cannot; focus on what you want, not what you don’t want.
 This helps cultivate a sense of self-mastery, restoring your perceived locus of control rather than feelings of helplessness and defeatedness.

-Goynes identifies two core areas to begin: prioritizing sleep and taking walks.
+Goynes identifies two core areas: prioritizing sleep and taking walks.
 By creating a routine centered around your circadian rhythms, you can avoid sending mixed signals to your brain and body.
 Sleep can help you rē-store, rē-cover, and rē-pair and is a core pillar of your overall health — not to mention, quality sleep is one of the most incredible natural antidotes to stress.
 As for taking walks, make them mindful escapes from your daily work.
 Goynes advises that you shift away from thinking of them as designated exercise and more like full-body, functional movement to enhance your life.

 rē-frame Your Perspective: Performance vs. Appearance